Preparing For An Earthquake A Complete Preparedness Checklist

 Use caution when using switches or appliances if you suspect gas leaks since sparks can cause gas from broken pipes to ignite.

-• If the wiring in your home has been damaged, turn off the electricity.
+• If your home's wiring has been damaged, turn off the electricity.
 If you feel unsafe, leave your house and call for assistance.

 • Avoid touching downed power lines or broken equipment.